Agreement

 Section 1.
 Eligibility and Qualifications

-Unless specifically addressed in the Addenda, the following holidays shall be paid at the employee’s basic rate, including shift premium, when not worked, providing the employee has completed the probationary period (except for Labor Day):
+Unless specifically addressed in the Addenda, the following holidays shall be paid at the employee's basic rate, including shift premium, when not worked, irrespective of the day on which they fall, providing, with the exception of labor day, the employee has completed the probationary period:

 Section 2.
 Holiday Pay When Worked

-Any employee working on the above holidays shall be paid for hours worked at one and one-half (1½) times their regular rate of pay, inclusive of shift premium.
+Any employee working on the above-mentioned holidays shall be paid for hours worked at one and one-half times (1½x) his regular rate of pay.
+This shall be inclusive of shift premium.

 Section 3.
 Holiday During Vacation

-If a holiday falls during an employee’s vacation, the employee shall receive an additional day off with pay or an additional day’s pay, provided they give fourteen days’ prior written notice to their supervisor.
+In the event a holiday falls during the employee's vacation, the employee shall receive an additional day off with pay, or an additional day's pay.
+The employee may make this election provided he/she gives fourteen days prior written notice to his/her supervisor.

 Section 4.
 Eligibility Rules

-To be eligible for holiday pay when no work is performed, an employee must be available for work on their last scheduled workday immediately prior to a holiday and on their first scheduled workday immediately following the holiday, unless the employee can show a justifiable excuse to the Employer and the Union.
-The employee must work their entire scheduled shift preceding and following the holiday unless excused by management.
+In order to be eligible for holiday pay for a fixed calendar holiday when no work is performed, an employee must be available for work on his/her last scheduled workday immediately prior to a holiday and on his/her first scheduled workday immediately following the holiday unless the employee can show a justifiable excuse to his/her Employer and the Union.
+The employee must work his/her entire scheduled shift preceding the holiday and following the holiday in order to be paid for the holiday, unless excused by management.
 Employees on voluntary time off (VTO) shall not be denied holiday pay eligibility or holiday pay when applicable.

 Article 6.
 Vacations